top of page

 Extend Your Ganondagan Experience

-For an additional per student fee your Ganondagan experience can be extended.
-Each additional program option is a 30minute session.
+For an additional $3 per student fee your Ganondagan experience can be extended.
+The fourth program option is a 30 minute session.
 Lunch space is available to break the day up.

 bottom of page